CopperSpice API 2.0.0

 static

-Starts command with the arguments in a new process and detaches from it.
+Starts command with the given arguments in a new task.
+Arguments which contain spaces are not passed to the command as separate arguments.
 Returns true on success, otherwise returns false.
-If the calling process exits, the detached process will continue to live.
-If this method is successful pid is set to the process identifier of the started process.
+If this method is successful pid is set to the task identifier of the started command.

-The process will be started in the directory workingDirectory.
+The task will be started in the directory workingDirectory.

 void QProcess::started ( )